avito-tech/avito-android/docs/content/projects/BuildChecks.md

 See also [Android application checks](#android-application-checks).

 #### Java version

+???+ warning
+    This check is deprecated and will be deleted.
+    It's too late to make it even in configuration phase.
+    You can check the Java version in your settings.gradle instead.

 The Java version can influence the output of the Java compiler.
 It leads to Gradle [remote cache misses](https://guides.gradle.org/using-build-cache/#diagnosing_cache_miss)